 Through dazzling sleight of hand in which the public becomes private and the private becomes public, the entire book—clicking from confession to family-album photograph to family chronicle to sexual fantasy to pseudo-scholarly footnote to reportage to personal essay to stand-up comedy to cultural criticism to literary criticism to film criticism to prose-poem to litany to outtake—becomes both an anatomy of American culture and a searing self-portrait.

 David Shields reads his own life—reads our life—as if it were an allegory about remoteness and finds persuasive, hilarious, heartbreaking evidence wherever he goes.

 “Remote should, in retrospect, be seen as one of the definitive texts of the 1990s . . . a mordant meditation on the odd way we live now—in the thrall of celebrity, at the mercy of the media, at once desperate for authenticity and in love with artifice.”

 “In the current craze of personal and family memoirs, David Shields’s Remote is unique.
 It’s a mishmash, a potpourri; it’s impersonal, it’s embarrassingly revealing.
 It’s very funny, and it tells us more than we want to know about American life.”

 There is a press kit and a reader's group guide for this title.
-For more information regarding publicity and reviews contact our publicity manager, phone: (608) 263-0734, email: email@example.com
+To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: email@example.com.

 LC: 2003006629 PS